amitkaps/proposals/serverless_communication.md

 1. client-server communication
 2. server-server communication

-How to achieve the communication, their respective advantages and tradeoffs, is important to understand -as one embarks on architecting such a system.
+How to achieve the communication, their respective advantages and tradeoffs - is important to understand, as one embarks on architecting such a system.

 A typical data science project will have a lot of microservices.
 (Eg: microservices for various data ingestion pieces, microservices for model training, etc)

 This talk will give an overview of the most common methods and advantages and use cases for them, with specific focus on data science projects.

 **Technical Level**
 Beginner